codeworth-gh/KLO/End-of-Work/languages/en-US/nodes/decision-graph/moved-no-spouse.md

-Did you move ot any of the following
+Did you move to any of the following